open-mesh-mirror/alfred/README.rst

 * bind to device
 * creating the unix socket
-* accessing the debugfs filesystem
+* accessing the netlink interface

 The first operation can still be executed when the admin grants the special capability CAP_NET_RAW+CAP_NET_ADMIN to anyone executing the alfred binary.